GabeScott/standard-works-vault/General Conference/1981 October - “Who Hath Believed Our Report”.md

 And so it is with Joseph Smith.
 He saw God; angels ministered unto him; the visions of eternity were open to his view.
 He is the one through whom the gospel was restored, and to him the Lord gave the keys of the kingdom.

 For this day, this age, this dispensation, Joseph Smith is the revealer of Christ and the knowledge of salvation.
 At the direction of the Lord, he organized the only true and living church on earth.
-(See D&C 1:30.)
+(See [[D&C 1.30|D&C 1:30]].)

 The Church is an organized body of true believers; it is the congregation of those who have accepted the holy gospel; and the gospel is the plan of salvation.
 The higher priesthood administers the gospel; the Church is the vehicle through which the Lord’s affairs on earth are regulated and through which salvation is made available to all who believe and obey.

 And so it is that we, as the servants of the Lord, obedient to his command, carry his message to the world.
 We bear witness of Christ as he has been revealed anew by Joseph Smith, and we invite all men everywhere to believe his gospel and join his Church and become heirs of that kingdom where he and his Father dwell.

 As it was with the prophets of old in their ministries, so it is with us in ours.
 We say as they did: Repent and believe the gospel, for the kingdom of heaven is at hand.
-(See Matt.
-3:2.)
+(See [[Matthew 3.2|Matt.
+3:2]].)
 Forsake Babylon; flee to Zion; find refuge in one of her stakes.
 Stand in holy places, and prepare for the Second Coming of the Son of Man.
-(See D&C 45:32.)
+(See [[D&C 45.32|D&C 45:32]].)

 Salvation comes to those who accept the true gospel and live its laws.
 It is for those who call upon the Lord in mighty prayer until he pours out his Spirit upon them.